teyc/debug.coreclr.docker/README.md

 3. and run the `Remote .NET Core Attach`

-4. make some code changes
+4. make some code changes, hit save, and this should trigger automatic recompilation and redeployment, all under 5 seconds

-5. CTRL+C the `demo` container

-6. Run `docker run -it --name demo --rm -v "${pwd}\src\out:/app" chui/demo` again

 # Further improvements

-1. Steps 5 and 6 can be tedious.
-Why not watch the published output folder and restart the docker container each time the contents changes?

-2. AngularJS artifacts should be mounted
+1. AngularJS artifacts should be mounted

-3. Trigger browser reload if AngularJS artifacts changes
+2. Trigger browser reload if AngularJS artifacts changes

-4. Debug tests in the container
+3. Debug tests in the container